We use affiliate links. They let us sustain ourselves at no cost to you.

 Set Up a Proxy on an Operating System

-Enabling a proxy server on an operating system will make all your connection requests go through proxies.
-In other words, the settings apply system-wide, unless you use applications that override them.
+Enabling a proxy server on an operating system will make all your connection requests go through a proxy.
+In other words, the settings apply system-wide unless you override it in some way.

 Set Up a Proxy on a Web Browser